 6. A healthy mental state; sanity: losing one's mind.

-7. Philosophy The principle of intelligence or consciousness regarded as an aspect of reality.
+8. Philosophy The phenomena of intelligence, cognition, or consciousness, regarded as a material or immaterial aspect of reality.

 v. mind·ed, mind·ing, minds